 In the heart of downtown Jackson, you can’t miss the prominent elk antler arches in each corner of the Town Square.
 In the winter months there is ice skating available, and the summer months feature the “Old West Shootout,” a lively Western performance held every evening on the square.
-Old West wooden boardwalks line the streets and feature art galleries, unique boutiques, and countless dining options.
+Old West wooden boardwalks line the streets and there are hundreds of art galleries, unique boutiques, and countless dining options to keep you busy.
 In the evening, the bars and nightlife provide great entertainment, as well as a chance to see the spirit of the West come alive.

 A spectacular fall day on the Jackson, Wyoming town square.

 Summer in Jackson Hole is filled with miles of alpine trails for hiking, mountain biking, and horseback riding.
 Two championship golf courses, including the Arnold Palmer-designed Teton Pines will test your game, and pristine rivers combine with some of the region’s most glorious terrain to make the area a world class fly-fishing destination, and white-water paradise.
 Jackson Hole has no shortage of special events in the summer season.
 Some of the locals favorites are the Saturday morning Farmer’s Market on the Town Square, and the longstanding Jackson Hole Rodeo, Jackson’s first spectator sport.
 Most weekends you will find an opportunity to enjoy an art fair or a live music show.

 A great way to spend an afternoon in Jackson Hole.